Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 7\. **[Mandatory]** Use *char* if lengths of information to be stored in that column are almost the same.

 8\. **[Mandatory]** The length of *varchar* should not exceed 5000, otherwise it should be defined as `text`.
-It is better to store them in a separate table in order to avoid its effect on indexing efficiency of other columns.
+It is better to store them in a separate table to avoid its effect on the indexing efficiency of other columns.

 9\. **[Mandatory]** A table must include three columns as following: *id*, *gmt_create* and *gmt_modified*.
 > <font color="#977C00">Note: </font> *id* is the primary key, which is *unsigned bigint* and self-incrementing with step length of 1.
 The type of *gmt_create* and *gmt_modified* should be *DATE_TIME*.